 Traditional dances from Ecuador – South America

 As you may know by now, if you have already read some of my posts, Ecuador is located in the equator, latitude 0, and nestled in the Andes Cordillera.
 This creates some special conditions for the country which despite its small size is rather culturally diverse.

 Folklore in Ecuador takes many forms.
 I will focus today’s article on its folkloric dances.

 But, what makes this country so diverse and, at the same time, its folkloric dances so special has to do especially with the different mix of its population.

 Most of the population is mestizo, a mixture of European and Incas or other indigenous groups, and then there is a small 10% of Afro-Ecuadorians.
 There is a 10% of European descent, being Italy, France, Spain and Germany main countries of descent.

 Thus, not uncommon to find in the bigger cities International Schools for French, Italian, German, English speakers and courses to learn these languages.

 Among mestizos, we have included indigenous groups, and it is worth noting that Ecuador has 14 ethnic groups, each with its special traditions, dialect, and dances.

-This short video of some folkloric dances in Ecuador, will show you some of the traditional clothing and dances in the country.
+Here are 2 short videos of some folkloric dances in Ecuador and in Latin America, will show you some of the traditional clothing and dances in the country and continent.

 About the video:

 The first part was performed by the indigenous group from Imbabura, located two hours north of Quito.
 Their beautiful bright and colorful embroidered blouses have designs inspired by ancient civilizations located in the Andes.

 The second group of dancers are from Pujili, from the province of Tungurahua, located South of Quito.

 The third and last group conformed by the chagras (Andean cowboys) from Machachi in the province of Pichinca, not far away from Quito.